-- Borrowers will be charged a late fee of $5.00/hour for delinquent equipment, as well as an additional $5.00 for each instance the equipment has been kept overnight without prior authorization.
+- Borrowers will be charged a late fee of $5/hour for delinquent equipment and an additional $5 for each instance the equipment has been kept overnight without prior authorization.
 Unpaid fines will result in a hold on the borrower's academic records and/or university account.
 Account holds preclude students from registering for classes or graduating.

 - Failure to return equipment may result in action by the Dean of Students or the University Police.
 Borrowers will be responsible for any legal fees and costs associated with such action.

 - No food or uncovered drinks are allowed at the workstations.

 - Lab guests must always keep on shoes while in the lab.

 - No food or unsealed drinks are allowed at the workstations.